zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 The electric and the magnetic fields are related by Eqn.
 16.11.
-In particular,
+In particular, it shows that they are orthogonal:

 $$ \tag{1p.7}
 	\bm{B_j}(\bm{r}, \omega)